 The communication of data (file names, paths, dates, sizes, usernames, file contents, etc.) between Triggers and Actions is configured by using dynamic values of Variable Wizard when specifying the parameters of an Action.
 Notice the Variable Wizard button next to the Attachments parameter input.

-Realtime variables…
+Real-time variables…

-The green parameter is dynamic value whose data are derived from a preceding Trigger (or Action).
+The green parameter is a dynamic value whose data are derived from a preceding Trigger (or Action).
 When an Action is performed, the dynamic value is substituted with the actual data to which it refers according to Variable Wizard settings.

 In this case, the Attachment parameter in the Send Email Action will be dynamically obtained from the File & Folder Watcher.
 The Variable Wizard button opens the Variable Wizard—File & Folder Watcher window.

-When the File & Folder Watcher is linked with the Send Email Action in aforementioned manner, the former not only automatically launches the Task upon detecting new PDF file in the C:\PDF\ folder, but also tells the Send Email Action the name of detected file so that it can be added to email as attachment.
+When the File & Folder Watcher is linked with the Send Email Action in the aforementioned manner, the former not only automatically launches the Task upon detecting a new PDF file in the C:\PDF\

-Although dynamic values normally only link Triggers and Actions within the same Task, it is possible to pass data to another Task by using the Write to File Action and then retrieving the value in another Task from text file by using the Read from File variable in File category of Add Action window.
+Although dynamic values normally only link Triggers and Actions within the same Task, it is possible to pass data to another Task by using the Write to File Action and then retrieving the value in another Task from a text file by using the Read from File variable in the File category of the Add Action window.

 Variable sources…